 Not all exercises engage and demand the same level of muscle activation.

-Choose your abs exercises wisely, and you can flatten and add muscle definitions to your midsection faster—without any frustration!
+Choose your exercises wisely, and you can flatten and add those six-pack abs muscle definitions to your midsection faster—without any frustration!

 This is exactly what this ab workout is all about.
 Abs exercises that target and work those hard-to-reach obliques and lower abs.